-- b.
+- a.
+Approve the prospectus for the dissertation. - b.
 Provide technical guidance in the research. - c.
 Supervise, particularly through the chairperson of the permanent doctoral committee, the organization, collection of references, techniques, methods of analysis, conclusions, and the writing of the dissertation. - d.
 Approve the reading copy. - e.
-Approve the defense of the dissertation. - 3.
-Composition of Committees
+Approve the defense of the dissertation.

+3. Composition of Committees